Supersheep50/hey-look-listen-quiz/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Ubuntu'font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Orbitron'font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used throughout the website to add social media icons and logos for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)